Workbench

 Agents

-Workbench ships with built-in adapters for Claude Code, Gemini CLI, Codex, and Cursor CLI.
+Workbench ships with built-in adapters for Claude Code, Gemini CLI, Codex, Cursor CLI, and Copilot CLI.
 Use --agent to select one:

 wb run plan.md --agent claude # default